jtangjt/jtangjt/README.md

 - 👋 Hi, I’m @jtangjt.
-I'm an electrical engineer for NAVSEA.
+I'm an electrical engineer for ~~NAVSEA~~ Northrop Grumman.
-- 👩‍🎓 I am currently pursuing a masters degree at Johns Hopkins University
+- 👩‍🎓 I am also a part time student at Johns Hopkins University.
 - 💻 I am bad at programming.
 The languages I'm bad at include Python, MATLAB, and C. I've tinkered in Verilog as well.
 Don't talk to me about LabVIEW.
+If you want to talk about TCL you better have a charge code.
 - ⌨ I also design mechanical keyboards.
 I designed _Palette_, an F13 TKL (will release later), and _Eve_, a seamless case for the prime e
 - 📧 Contact me at: jtangjt@gmail.com